Does your wrist hurt from writing out countless flashcards for Japanese words?

 To save you some search time, here’s a handy shortlist of six apps worth investigating.
 All are available on iOS, but some have other download options as well.

 On the opposite end of the DIY approach to flashcards is a learning app with premade cards, FluentU.
-In addition to the iOS app, FluentU has a browser-based option, opening up the program for Android users (and anyone who’d rather just use a computer).
+In addition to the iOS app and Android app, FluentU has a browser-based option, opening up the program for Android users (and anyone who’d rather just use a computer).

 FluentU gives you premade multimedia flashcards with tons of context and an SRS.
 Plus, since it’s really a comprehensive language learning platform and not just a flashcards app, the low monthly price for the full version gets you a lot more: FluentU teaches you Japanese through the use of native videos, which provide real-world context and authentic, natural language in a fun setting.